 Ongoing monthly costs

 After you get your rabbit, you’ll have the ongoing monthly costs of food, litter, and chew toys.
 The price of these should also be added to your initial rabbit care costs since you will need to have food, litter, and toys available when you bring your rabbit home.
 There are ways of reducing these costs by buying in bulk or making your own toys, but these are what you can expect to pay if you choose to purchase all of your rabbit supplies for about a month at a time.

 - Hay ($30): Hay is very important for a rabbit’s diet so you want to make sure you have a lot for your rabbit.
 I end up going through about 5lbs of hay per month with my rabbit.
 If you use the code BUNNYLADY at my favorite online store, Small Pet Select, you can get 15% off of their fresh hay.

 - Pellets ($10): While pellets are not the most important part of a rabbit’s diet, they’re still a healthy addition.
 I trust the Oxbow brand to have high-quality rabbit pellets, and end up going through about one of their 4lb bags per month.

-- Leafy greens ($50): Your rabbit will also need a couple of cups of fresh leafy greens on a daily basis.
+- Leafy greens ($50): Your rabbit will also need a couple of cups of fresh leafy greens and vegetables on a daily basis.
 This is typically the most expensive part of my rabbit’s diet since I need to get fresh greens from the supermarket every week.
 You can cut costs in this area if you can garden for your rabbit and grow greens like basil, parsley, cilantro, etc. for your rabbit to eat.